 “It was a close call for sure.
 We’ve got a lot of work to do here.
 I may be home late tonight.”

 “I’ll stay up until you make it home.
 So proud of you today.”

-Natalie’s cameraman, Josh, returned from the edge of the motel parking lot, where he had just placed a portable StarLink dish system into operation, giving Natalie a direct video connection back to the Chicago Sun-Times newsroom.
+Natalie’s cameraman, Josh, returned from the edge of the motel parking lot, where he had just placed a portable StarLink dish system into operation, giving Natalie a direct video connection back to the Chicago Sentinel newsroom.
 Her editors would watch the feed and provide her with real-time info on people she might be interviewing.

 “All set, Natalie,” Josh said, “we’ve got WiFi back to the shop.
 Let’s get started.”